 Clause 2.5.4(b) of the Technical Rules sets out the Normal Cyclic Rating (NCR) Criterion, which determines the maximum allowable power that can be transferred through the Meadow Springs zone substation under normal operating conditions.3 The exemption allows a higher level of power to be transferred than would be the case if there were no exemption.

-Western Power requested the exemption to enable it to defer capital expenditure:
+Western Power requested the exemption to enable it to defer capital expenditure in the Mandurah load area.